 Hospital medical errors are now the 3rd leading cause of death in this country.
 That statistic makes it hard to ignore the very real risk you face when you go to the hospital.
-If you’re injured on the job, getting quality medical care is one more thing you have to worry about.
+Some of the questions workers comp lawyers, workers compensation attorneys, and work injury lawyer, frequently get have to do with workplace injuries and having to worry about getting quality medical care.

 What Is a Hospital Medical Error?

 A hospital medical error is an unintentional act, either by omission or commission, that doesn’t achieve its intended outcome.
 Medical errors include things medical professionals do by mistake or from developing the wrong plan to start with.
 It can be caused by one doctor, nurse, pharmacist, social worker, or manager.
 It can also be the result of an entire medical team.